rickyota/genoboost/README.md

 For now, the input genotype format is allowed for plink1 or plink2 only.

 ### <a name="install"></a>Installation

+Using arm architecture including Macbook M1, M2 chip will slow down due to unavailability of SIMD.
+I plan to deal with it in the future.

 #### <a name="install-plink1"></a>Plink1 Input